Last Updated: June 24, 2022

 The Unlimited Plan is the most expensive.
 For $250 a year, you’ll get access to all the services covered by the two previous plans, plus priority advisor access.
 This means that you’ll be able to chat with your financial advisor via live chat instead of waiting for two-three days for their response.

 The blooom referral program is also available for the company’s faithful clients.
-Those who join the program may get a $40 Amazon gift card whenever a new member registers using their referral link.
-New clients will also get a $40 discount, meaning that they may join bloom for as low as $5 a year.
+Those who join the program may get a $50 Amazon gift card whenever a new member registers using their referral link.
+In addition, the new members will have the option of becoming actual clients of blooom.
+And they will receive a $50 discount for their first year at bloom.

 Blooom Customer Reviews